I would like to list here a few Links, which I strongly recommend to visit.

 QRP clubs

 There are already QRP clubs almost in each country: the "crazy people", who transmit with 5 or 10 W around the world.
-And they also still united in clubs.
-Unbelievable (hi)!

 If you have already envisaged to build a transceiver by yourself, those QRP rigs will surely be interesting for you.